GluuFederation/docs-oxd-prod/3.1.1/sources/libraries/php/index.md

 #### RS Check Access

-`uma_rs_check_access` method used in a UMA Resource Server to check the access to the resource.
+`uma_rs_check_access` method is used in the UMA Resource Server to check the access to the resource.

 **Parameters:**

 - oxd_id: oxd ID from client registration
 - rpt: Requesting Party Token
 - path: Path of the resource to be checked
 - http_method: HTTP methods (POST, GET and PUT)
 - protection_access_token: Generated from get_client_token method (Optional, required if oxd-https-extension is used)
-- oxd_host_port: (Optional) 'oxd port number' for oxd-server type (Required if oxd-server is used)
+- oxd_host_port: (Optional) oxd port number for oxd-server type (Required if oxd-server is used)
-- config: (Optional) 'oxd-https-extension config' for oxd-https-extension type.
+- config: (Optional) oxd-https-extension configuration for oxd-https-extension type.
 It is an array returned by "oxdlibrary/oxdHttpConfig.php" file (Required if oxd-https-extension is used)

 **Request:**